 Octopus integrates with Azure DevOps work items.
 The integration includes the ability to:

-- Automatically add links to Azure DevOps work items from releases and deployments in Octopus.
+- Automatically add links to Azure DevOps work items in your Octopus releases and deployments.

 - Retrieve release notes from Azure DevOps work item comments for automatic release note generation.